Skip to main content

 TG noted some barriers to progress, including clarity of regulations and some elements becoming a tick box exercise but these were to be discussed and taken forward at the planned away day.

-CF noted positive work underway in relation to mentoring and gender quotas.
+It was noted that positive work is underway in relation to mentoring and gender quotas.

 UN Universal Periodic Review